TheCodePub/github/README.md

 ## Your challenge

 We have a list of Code Pub Hackers who've created a Pull Request with the help of this guide: http://thecodepub.github.io.
 Your challenge is to add yourself to that list.
+Here's how you do it:

+### Step 1: Cloning the repository

 1. Create a GitHub account
-2. Join TheCodePub
-3. Clone the repository over at https://github.com/TheCodePub/thecodepub.github.io
-4.
+* Head over to https://desktop.github.com and download the GitHub app
+* Install the app, and log in with your GitHub account
+* Go back to your browser and head over to https://github.com/TheCodePub/thecodepub.github.io
+* Clone the repository.
+Look for a button on the far right labeled "Clone in Desktop"

+### Step 2: Add yourself to the list

+1. In GitHub for Desktop, open the folder of the newly cloned repository by clicking on `Repository -> Open in Finder` (or press CMD+Shift+F)
+* Locate and open the folder called `code-pub-hackers`
+* You'll see a lot of files ending in `.md`.
+Make a duplicate out of one of them (anyone), and rename it to include your own name, like so: `[your-full-name].md`
+* Open your file with a text editor
+* Change the file to include your full name, your twitter if you have any, and today's date.
+* Save the file

+### Step 3: Creating a Pull Request